voicesauce/opensauce-python/LINUX.md

 Here are specific instructions on how to setup your Linux machine to run opensauce-python.

-1. Install [Python 2.7](https://www.python.org/), if you don't already have it.
+1. Install [Python 2.7 or 3.6+](https://www.python.org/), if you don't already have it.

 2. Install the Python packages [NumPy](http://www.numpy.org/) and [SciPy](https://www.scipy.org/).